What is the South Korean 4B movement and why are American women claiming to embrace it?

 Bisekseu: the refusal to have sex with men

 South Korean society is plagued with high rates of sexual violence against women including technology-powered abuse like using spy cams to film women in private and public spaces.
-The society, where women continue to be pushed out of the workforce, has strict gender norms that inspired the movement to start out online as a way for women to organize against the sexism prevalent in the society, especially as a response to a 2016 murder of a woman in a public toilet in Seoul.
-The murderer, who said he did it because women “have always ignored” him, was not charged with hate crime.
+The society’s strict gender norms inspired the 4B movement to start out online as a way for women to organize against the sexism prevalent in the society, spurred by a 2016 murder of a woman in a public toilet in Seoul.
+The murderer, who said he did it because women “have always ignored” him, was not charged with a hate crime.

 How did the 4B movement spread?